Sarthak3003/JTP-TechnicalProject/README.md

 #### Before Starting

 The backend of the website which is built on Django Rest Framework will require a `.env` file.
 This file will contain the "SECRET_KEY" of Django Rest Framework as well as MongoDB connection string.

+You can either use an online mongodb cluster connection string or if you are usign docker, then you need to add ` mongodb://mongo_db:27017 ` to assign you mongodb connection string this value.

+A sample `.env` file can be found at: `/backend/.env-example`.
+You need to create a new file named `.env` name copy the content of `.env-example` to it.
+Then you need to add values for the fields.

+**NOTE:** By default MongoDB connection string is `"mongodb://mongo_db:27017"` which will work if you are using Docker to deploy it.

+If you want to know more about online MongoDB database, you can visit [MongoDB Atlas](https://www.mongodb.com/atlas/database).

 ### Installation